History of Kansas Rocks Off-Road Park & Campgrounds

 The park opened to the public on August 2, 2003 and the Grand Opening was held on August 30, 2003 (Labor Day Weekend).
 We have a great trail system developed to include trails for beginning and experienced outdoor enthusiasts.
 Kanrocks is a 501(c)(3) not for profit business.
 The future of the park includes developing new trails and offering camping facilities.
 The usage fees for the park go toward maintenance, future development, improvements, and expansion.

 In 2013 we added a pavilion and since then concreted the floor.
 We soon added electricity with the help of Westar and Heartland Rural Electric.
 In 2016 we added another 160 acres to the park.
 We have added to our parking lot and put in an air-up station.
 We then drilled a well in 2017 for water.
+We have added primitive camping, RV camping, a shower house and a second restroom, as well as a new office and expanded pavilion.

 We hope you enjoy and support Kansas Rocks Recreation Park and adhere to pack-in/pack-out and tread lightly philosophies.